Jurassic NJ: Field Station: Dinosaurs

 There’ll be a concession stand offering grilled fare, and picnic benches on which to eat it.
 So feel free to come in the morning and stay through the afternoon, fueling up in between.

-The park opens to the public on May 26 and closes for the winter on November 12.
+The park opens to the public on May 24.
 You can drive there and park in the on-site lot for an additional $10, or you can take the train (it’s a 10-minute walk from the Secaucus Junction NJ Transit stop, and there will also be shuttle buses) for an extra adventure.

 Renée Sagiv Riebling is a freelance writer from central New Jersey.
 She and her husband and two children are always on the lookout for new adventures.